 Sometime last autumn, during a long afternoon walk in the park, Rory asked me where I’d most like to visit next.
 We had just gotten back from an incredible week in Santorini and we were both itching to make plans for our next holiday.
 “Venice” instinctively tumbled out of my mouth, although I’m not sure it was ever top of my list.
 My parents had honeymooned there over three decades ago and his mom had always spoken fondly of the city, so it was assumed that both he and I would visit together at some point.
 I can still picture him smiling as I explained that it seemed like a good time to visit before tourism picked back up.
 Little did I know, he’d already booked our flights and started planning our engagement in Venice for seven months’ time over the Easter holiday.
-(Honestly he’s a dream!)
+(Honestly he’s a dream!
+Our engagement photos and video say it all.)

 Needless to say, Venice will forever hold a special place in my heart.
 From the architecture to the canals, the colours and textures to the history– there is so much to love about the most romantic city in the world.
 We had the most wonderful five days together walking (and running) around as much of the city as we could.